HerveAbdi/data4PCCAR/README.md

 ### ctr4Variables

- computes contributions (or squared cosines) for (qualitatitve)  variables from the contributions of the levels of the qualitative variables.
+ Computes contributions (or squared cosines) for (qualitatitve)  variables from the contributions of the levels of the qualitative variables.
 Used to get contributions in MCA.